Kim-Hongcheol/test_doc/docs/source/delto_2f_driver.rst

 Launching the Driver
 ~~~~~~~~~~~~~~~~~~~~
-To launch the DELTO 2F driver and connect to the gripper, use the following command:
+To launch the Delto Gripper-2F driver and connect to the gripper, use the following command:

 .. code-block:: bash